Grand View Health Visitor Policy: Updated March 24, 2023.

-The Nellie Hoffecker Interfaith Memorial Chapel, located just outside the Intensive Care Unit (ICU), is always open for private meditation/prayer or the lighting of a votive candle.
+The Nellie Hoffecker Interfaith Memorial Chapel, located just outside the Intensive Care Unit (ICU), is always open for private meditation / prayer or the lighting of a votive candle.

-At Grand View Hospital, compassionate spiritual and emotional support is available to patients and their families during times of illness.
+At Grand View Health, compassionate spiritual and emotional support is available to patients and their families during times of illness.
 Care is provided by a full-time chaplain, clergy and lay volunteer chaplains, as well as chaplain interns through the Clinical Pastoral Education (CPE) program of Penn Foundation.

 Chaplains function together along with physicians, nurses and other health care staff, as part of a team dedicated to holistic patient care.
 A chaplain visits daily with most newly admitted patients to listen empathetically and offer spiritual support, comfort, prayer, and a devotional booklet.
 With permission, and when religious affiliation is indicated, one of our chaplains will notify a patient’s clergyperson of their admission to the hospital.

-You or your family may need to make challenging medical decisions related to your care here at Grand View Hospital.
+You or your family may need to make challenging medical decisions related to your care here at Grand View Health.
 In addition to our Pastoral Care Department and Patient Representative, the Grand View Ethics Program may be appropriate to you and your family members in this regard.

 Anyone 18 years old or older and of sound mind may fill out a Uniform Donor Card to legally donate organs and tissue upon death in accordance with the Uniform Anatomical Gift Act.
-Grand View Hospital supports this law and urges you and your family to consider organ and tissue donation.
+Grand View Health supports this law and urges you and your family to consider organ and tissue donation.
 For more information on becoming a donor, call the Gift of Life at 800-KIDNEY-1 or call our chaplain at 215-453-4970.